apache/infrastructure-website/content/pages/content-moderation.md

 - Deleting pull requests from GitHub (cannot be done)
 - Deleting LDAP or other governance records that pertain to existing committers to ASF project repositories

+## Dealing with spam

+If you have an ASF email account and are receiving what you believe to be spam on it, report the issue to `users@infra.apache.org`.

+If you seem to be receiving spam from an ASF email account, report the issue to `abuse@infra.apache.org`.

+We make a good-faith effort to remove obvious spam from our email archives; however, given that our mailing lists are archived in many places, 100% certainty of spam removal is impossible.